-The construction sector has seen many recent develops in the field of nanotechnology.
+The construction sector has seen many recent developments in the field of nanotechnology.
 The chemical and physical properties of nanomaterials are intended to be widely used in the construction industry.
 Nanomaterials can offer significant benefits for a variety of applications, ranging from more durable concrete fabrication to self-cleaning windows.

 The various nanomaterials and nanocomposites are being considered for various uses in the construction and related infrastructure industries.
 At the nanoscale, these materials can behave differently than their counterparts at the conventional scale, which create exciting new prospects in the variety of construction applications.